PhD, Pennsylvania State University

 Dr. Ginsberg completed his masters degree in 1978 and his doctoral degree in 1981 at The Pennsylvania State University, after having been awarded a bachelors degree from the State University of New York at Cortland.
 He also completed a Fellowship in Clinical Psychology at the Yale University School of Medicine.
 In 2006, he was awarded the honorary degree of Doctor of Humane Letters by the State University of New York.

 He is married to Elaine A. Anderson, chair of the Department of Family Science in the School of Public Health at the University of Maryland.
-They have two grown children, Andrew, a faculty member in the Department of Kinesiology at the University Maryland, and Robert who is employed in a leadership position at the Stanley Black & Decker Corporation.
+They have two grown children, Andrew, a faculty member in the Department of Kinesiology at the University of Maryland, and Robert who is employed in a leadership position at the Stanley Black & Decker Corporation.